Burwash v. Levy et al. 2018 ONSC 682

 If a party engaged in a proceeding decides that they will subsequently sue a third party, they should not seek discovery of that third party in the initial ongoing action.
 The proper course of action is to bring a subsequent action and obtain the documents and information through the normal discovery process in that subsequent action.
 To do otherwise could mean that a party may be restricted partially or entirely from using important documents and information unless they took proactive steps under Rule 30.1 to be relieved of their obligations under the deemed undertaking rule.

 BOS LAW is very proud to offer our clients our legal services in English, French, and Urdu from the inception of our retainer to a file’s conclusion.

-For more information on our lawyers credentials, speaking engagements and trial experience please visit our Lawyers page at www.boslaw.ca.
+For more information on our lawyers credentials, speaking engagements and trial experience please visit www.boslaw.ca.